outdreamer/build-a-cure/docs/tasks/examples.md

 	                - find functions of differentiating values (positive/negative, multiplication) & attributes (value range allowing very different values) for new variable
 	                  - add variable of differentiating values to make overlapping 2d clusters clearly separable in 3d

-## apply structures to generate an assumption identification function
+## apply structural interface to generate an assumption identification function

     - define 'assumption' with alternate interfaces, like info/abstraction, filtering for assumptions that cause errors
       - definition route: any specific info is a potentially problematic assumption
       - example of an assumption: solving the problem by asking 'what function in the software caused the problem' assumes that the stack variable is a constant ('software' part of the stack), when really other variable values should be examined
       - since specificity is the root cause of the problematic assumption, remove specificity in the form of a constant by applying the opposite structure (change types to variable values)

-## identify & apply optimal structures to connect problem & solution, using alternative definition routes & error structures
+## apply structural interface to identify & apply optimal structures to connect problem & solution, using alternative definition routes & error structures

     - original problem statement:
       - 'object is over-reduced'